Lady Ridgeway Hospital for Children: Inpatient care

 Currently the hospital has six general paediatric medical and four general paediatric surgery units.
 It has specialised units in cardiology and cardiothoracic surgery, orthopaedic, rheumatology, rehabilitation, dermatology, ophthalmology, psychiatry, neonatology, intensive care, orthodontics, maxillo-facial surgery, plastic surgery, burns and ENT surgery.

 In addition to these, radiology, pathology, haematology, microbiology and anesthesiology departments headed by senior consultants provide quality assistance to both inpatients and outpatients.

-As this hospital acts as a premier teaching hospital under the Ministry of Health, it is responsible for undergraduate and most of the post graduate medical and surgical paediatric training.
+As this hospital acts as a teaching hospital under the Ministry of Health, it is responsible for undergraduate and most of the post graduate medical and surgical paediatric training.
 Undergraduate and postgraduate training is provided by all units of the hospital.
 It is affiliated with the Faculty of Medicine, University of Colombo and Postgraduate Institute of Medicine.
 The two university units at this hospital are also directly involved in undergraduate and postgraduate medical training.
 Intern medical officers are also accommodated for their six-month internship training at the hospital.